kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 - 2021-05-06: KEP update to add the feature gate and clarify PRR answers.
 - 2021-05-10: KEP update to add to rename the `smtalign` to `reject-non-smt-aligned` for better clarity and address review comments
 - 2021-05-11: KEP update to add to the `configurable` alias and address review comments
+- 2021-05-13: KEP update to postpone the `configurable` alias, per review comments